AditSom/AdityaSomasundaram/pubs.md

    **A Somasundaram**, P Mishra, A Borthakur

-I've also submitted papers to NeurIPS '24!
+I've also submitted a paper to NeurIPS '24!
 Fingers crossed!